Find Free Cochise County Public Records on Anyone

 (304)-625-5590

 Cochise County court records of all categories can be found by getting in touch with the Clerk of the Superior Court, whose task is to maintain files for criminal, civil, juvenile and probate records.
-The state of Arizona consists of a three-tier system of courts which include:13
+The state of Arizona consists of a three-tier system of courts, which include:13

-The Supreme Court—This is the state’s highest appellate court which establishes mandates for the entire state court system and has jurisdiction over most appeals.
+The Supreme Court—This is the state’s highest appellate court, which establishes mandates for the entire state court system and has jurisdiction over most appeals.

-Intermediate Appellate Courts (Court of Appeals)—These courts review appeals from superior courts and are below the supreme court in the hierarchy.
+Intermediate Appellate Courts (Court of Appeals)—These courts review appeals from superior courts and are below the Supreme Court in the hierarchy.

 Trial Courts—Trial courts include the Superior Courts and are available in every county and are tasked with adjudicating criminal and civil cases; Municipal Courts are city courts presiding over petty offenses and misdemeanor crimes.
 Finally, the Justice of the Peace Courts are particular to counties and hear certain criminal and civil cases limited to claims of $10,000 or less.